evpo/cpp-project-template/README.md

 # C++ Project template

-This is a template for a C++ project.
+This is a template for your new C++ project.
 It's a good starting point for a tool or proof of concept.
 Download and start hacking.

     wget -O - https://github.com/evpo/cpp-project-template/archive/master.tar.gz | tar xzvf -
     mv cpp-project-template-master hello_world